-Job seekers are now mobile, making mobile apply in recruiting mandatory.
+Job seekers are now mobile, making mobile recruiting mandatory.

 Over the past decade, the recruiting landscape has gone through a dramatic transformation.
 Job seekers took to the internet, utilizing employment websites, company career pages and professional social networking websites, all as tools in their search for employment.
 With this change in behavior, hiring managers and recruiters were forced to drastically adjust their practices and evolve in order to be competitive in the new hiring economy.
 Just when employers were starting to get a handle on the latest trends and tools, the recruiting ecosystem has once again pivoted.